 Associate of Applied Science in Building Inspection Technology

-Students learn to perform inspections on electrical systems, building structures and plumbing for building code compliance and fire safety.
+Students learn to perform inspections on electrical systems, building structures, and plumbing for building code compliance and fire safety.
 The procedures for writing correction notices and building code reports are taught.
 Class topics may include construction material composition, blueprint reading, water drainage, and soils.
 These programs last about two years.

 Associate of Applied Science in Construction Technology

-Construction technology students learn about building tools, design plans and materials.
-Techniques in milling, framing, roofing and finishing are studied to create masonry, wooden and concrete constructions.
-Skills are gained in construction preparation, cost estimating, site surveying and project management.
+Construction technology students learn about building tools, design plans, and materials.
+Techniques in milling, framing, roofing, and finishing are studied to create masonry, wooden, and concrete constructions.
+Skills are gained in construction preparation, cost estimating, site surveying, and project management.
 You can earn this degree in two years.

 Some states require construction inspectors to be licensed or certified.
 Although requirements vary by state, applicants generally need to meet minimum education and experience standards before passing an exam.
 Additionally, voluntary certifications are often preferred by employers and available from organizations, such as the International Code Council (www.iccsafe.org), which offers credentials for residential building inspectors and certified building officials.
 The National Institute for Certification in Engineering Technologies (www.nicet.org) offers three levels of certification in specific construction fields, including construction materials testing and building construction.
 Voluntary certifications are typically valid for three years, and continuing education is required to maintain certification and state licensure.

-Construction inspectors can look to printed materials for everyday training.
-These references may include regulatory reference books, inspector handbooks and construction magazines.
+Construction inspectors can also study available printed materials for everyday training.
+These references may include regulatory reference books, inspector handbooks, and construction magazines.
 Participation in online message boards is possible, as well as subscribing to construction-related bulletins.